Exclusive 8-Day Photo Tour to Kenya

 What does a safari day look like?

 We almost always set off early, just before sunrise.
 This way we know for sure that we can shoot in the best light!
 The days will not always be the same.
 Sometimes we’ll leave early, pack breakfast and stay out until lunchtime.
 And then we go back into the park at the end of the afternoon.
 But it is also possible to go shooting for a full day, with breakfast and lunch on the way.
 We will then be back in camp just after sunset.
-We look at this on the spot, depending on where the game is at that moment and everyone’s wishes.
+We look at this on the spot, depending on where the bigs cats are at that moment and everyone’s wishes.

 And do you want to do nothing for (a part of) the day and read a book by the pool or work on your photos?
 Of course you can!